-It is the last part of the above sentence that is important.
-It pertains to the comfort of other guests and their safety.
+The last part of the above sentence is essential and pertains to the comfort of other guests and their safety.
 Gay male spaces are to be free of the very issues and concerns that we seek to escape from in the outside, straight world.
 If the presence of straight women disturbs this comfort, it would not be unreasonable for a gay bar owner to refuse service.

 As far as we could find, no straight woman has sued a gay male bar for entry in the United States.
 But, such an action could easily backfire.
 Courts like to take the side of minority communities and create laws for their protection from members of the majority.
-A case like this would decide not only if gay males can create all gender spaces, but if lesbians can as well.
+A case like this would decide not only if gay males can make single-sex spaces but if lesbians can as well.

-Any straight women feeling that this is the proper time to claim their place inside of gay male spaces should also understand that a favorable ruling could also effect all female gyms, private clubs and other “safe spaces for women.
+Any straight women feeling that this is the proper time to claim their place inside gay male spaces should also understand that a favorable ruling could also affect all female gyms, private clubs, and other “safe spaces” for women.

-In general, we all know that nigh clubs can have a very strict policy for who enters and who cannot.
+In general, we all know that nightclubs can have a very strict policy for who enters and who cannot.
 The velvet rope is no joke.
 But, the law gives owners and “bouncers” the right to retain the integrity and purpose of the space.
-For our purpose, that would mean an all gay male dance club wanting to protect the purpose, which is to provide a safe space for gay males to dance.
+For our purpose, that would mean an all-gay male dance club wanting to protect the purpose of providing a safe space for gay males to dance.
 Any intrusion or person seen as disruptive could be refused entry.

 If you need more proof of how courts could decide in favor of protecting all gay male safe spaces, take a look at this case from Australia.

-In what is believed to be the first case of its kind in Australia, a gay bar in Melbourne can now legally turn away heterosexual men and women as well as lesbians despite the fact that Australia’s equal-opportunity laws prevent discrimination on the grounds of sexuality.
+In what is believed to be the first case of its kind in Australia, a gay bar in Melbourne can now legally turn away heterosexual men and women as well as lesbians even though Australia’s equal-opportunity laws prevent discrimination on the grounds of sexuality.

-Tom McFeely, owner of the nightclub which already has a monthly “Boys Only Night” at which women are barred, told local radio that while there are more than 2,000 venues in Melbourne catering to heterosexuals, his is the only pub in Australia’s second-largest city catering to homosexual men.
+Tom McFeely, the owner of the nightclub, which already has a monthly “Boys Only Night” at which women are barred, told local radio that while there are more than 2,000 venues in Melbourne catering to heterosexuals, his is the only pub in Australia’s second-largest city catering to homosexual men.